hbctraining/scRNA-seq_online/lessons/pseudobulk_DESeq2_scrnaseq.md

 >groups <- colData(sce)[, c("cluster_id", "sample_id")]
 >```

 ## Exploring the dataset

 For this workshop we will be working with the same single-cell RNA-seq dataset from [Kang et al, 2017](https://www.nature.com/articles/nbt.4042) that we had used for the rest of the single-cell RNA-seq analysis workflow.
 However, for differential expression analysis, we are using the non-pooled count data with eight control samples and eight interferon stimulated samples.
-This is in contrast to the rest of the scRNA-seq analysis that used the **pooled** Peripheral Blood Mononuclear Cells (PBMCs) taken from eight lupus patients, split into a single pooled control and a single pooled interferon-stimulated condition.
+This is in contrast to the rest of the scRNA-seq analysis class, where we used the **pooled** Peripheral Blood Mononuclear Cells (PBMCs) taken from eight lupus patients, split into a single pooled control and a single pooled interferon-stimulated condition.

-_**NOTE:** You should always work with non-pooled samples from the beginning of the scRNA-seq workflow, if possible._
+_**IMPORTANT NOTE:** You should always work with non-pooled samples from the beginning of the scRNA-seq workflow, if possible._

-We acquired the raw counts dataset split into the individual eight samples from the ExperimentHub R package, as described [here](http://biocworkshops2019.bioconductor.org.s3-website-us-east-1.amazonaws.com/page/muscWorkshop__vignette/).
+We acquired the raw counts dataset split into the individual eight samples from the ExperimentHub R package, as described [here](http://biocworkshops2019.bioconductor.org.s3-website-us-east-1.amazonaws.com/page/muscWorkshop__vignette/). **BROKEN LINK**

 ### Metadata